USDAForestService/fs-open-forest-platform/frontend/src/assets/content/mbs/how-to-cut/measuring.md

 ![No cutting tops of trees off](/assets/img/site-wide/tree-top-icon.svg "no tree-topping")  **Take the whole tree.** Cutting the tree top off is prohibited.

-Remove snow around tree base so you can accurately measure the stump and tree height.
+Remove snow from around the base of the tree so that you can accurately measure the stump and tree height.

 Cut off live limbs remaining on the stump.

+To cut a tree over 12 feet tall a permit must be purchased in person at a forest ranger district office.